mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Use [Terraform](https://www.terraform.io) for "static" cloud resources management like BigQuery datasets, Pubsub topics, Pubsub subscriptions and Cloud storage buckets.
 Prepare the reusable modules with input parameters required to set the mandatory labels.
+If Terraform is too low-level, create some [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) on top.
+We have internally developed [Gradle](https://gradle.org) plugin for deploying Dataflow real-time jobs and cloud infrastructure together.
+The plugin is responsible for setting all labels.
 * Deliver GitHub [actions](https://docs.github.com/en/actions/learn-github-actions) or [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) for deploying Dataflow streaming jobs.
 The action will set all required labels every time when the job is deployed.
 * Develop thin wrappers for [Dataproc Apache Operators](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/dataproc.html) or even better the [decorators](https://airflow.apache.org/docs/apache-airflow/stable/howto/create-custom-decorator.html).